 Lake Tahoe Thing to Do

-If you're in Palisades Tahoe in summer and would like to enjoy a little roller skating, then check out the Olympic-size former ice rink at High Camp, located at the top of the cable car.
-The tram (or cable car, as it can be called) takes you swiftly to High Camp, where the Olympic Ice Pavilion and rentals await you.
-The rink is available for...read more
+If you're in Palisades Tahoe in summer and would like to enjoy a little roller skating, then check out the Olympic-size former ice rink at High Camp, located at the top of the tram.
+The tram takes you swiftly to High Camp, where the High Camp Roller Rink and rentals await you.
+The rink is available for group rental.
+The hours vary, so it is...read more

 Lake Tahoe Thing to Do